delmutoloj/jdsdatascience/content/post/2025-04-27-finviz-package/index.md

 I was curious if ChatGPT could interpret my spreadsheets and infer from the networkD3 documentation to create the visual I wanted, so I uploaded my data and made the following query.

->In R, how would I use the sankeyNetwork() function from the networkD3 package to create a sankey diagram that show the flow of income and expenses using this example data.
+>In R, how would I use the sankeyNetwork() function from the networkD3 package to create a sankey diagram that shows the flow of income and expenses using this example data.

 The code it generated did not work initially and required some error troubleshooting, but soon I was able to create a crude visual.